Stilson, Brooklet, GA

 Last verified:

-Stilson Neighborhood Market Intelligence
+Stilson Neighborhood Overview

 Stilson is a small, unincorporated community situated in the southeastern part of Bulloch County, Georgia, just outside the town of Brooklet.
 It is characterized by a quiet, rural atmosphere where expansive farmlands and pine forests define the landscape.
 The community is centered around the intersection of U.S. Highway 80 and Stilson-Leefield Road, providing a sense of place for its residents while maintaining easy access to larger hubs like Statesboro, approximately 15 miles to the west.